jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

+__Reason:__

+When using these compiling directives, a compilation might succeed, without all the code being compilable.

 #### No Internal Members for Internal Classes

-An internal class should not have internal members.
+Prefer for internal classes not to have internal members.

-The members are automatically internal if the class is internal.
-If you have to make the class public, you do not want to have to correct the access modifiers of the methods.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>